cloudcake/php-fluent/README.md

 ### Case-insensitivity - `ignoreCasing()`

 Sometimes it's useful to call helpers ignoring the casing of strings, you can do this by chaining `->ignoreCasing()` before executing the function on the string.
+This provides a cleaner solution than changing the casing on every string yourself.

 Example: